apurva-mhamane/Training_Institute_Website/README.md

 # Training_Institute_Website
-This is a simple and easy to use Mobile Responsive training institute website useful for mini project
+This is a simple and easy to use Mobile Responsive training institute website which can be useful for mini project

+Steps to download:-
+1. Download all file or zip file and keep all file in same folder
+2. Open HTML File with any browser.

 The website contains total 5 pages which includes–
 ▪ Home Page